yodairish/css-guide/README.md

   - Use component approach:
     * Shared scss are in a 'style' folder.
     * Shared js are in a 'js' folder.
-    * Componetns files (scss, js, html..) are in a 'components' folder
+    * Componetns files (scss, js, html..) are in a 'components' folder.

   ```
   style